ramprasanth0/E-commerce/README.md

 through selection each tab shows product of respective categories/

 Footer:
-Created a footer section to display brand information.
+Created a footer section to display brand information and other contact information.
-Includes a brand logo and text indicating the brand's identity as "D2C Pvt Label Brand."

 Functionalities:
 Navbar enables easy navigation across different sections of the website.